THOMASELOVE/500-2021/osia/README.md

 ### for the Primary Reviewer

-For the study you have claimed, you will submit final versions of the slides for your class presentation (20 slides should be a reasonable maximum) to our **Shared Google Drive** by 3 PM on the day before your presentation.
+For the study you have claimed, you will submit final versions of the slides for your class presentation (20 slides should be a reasonable maximum) to our **Shared Google Drive** by 3 PM on the day **before** your presentation.
 The file name should include your name.

 - This will allow Dr. Love, the second reviewer of your article, and anyone else in the class to review your slides in advance.

 ### for the Second Reviewer

-For the study on which you serve as second reviewer, you will submit final versions of your 2-4 slides for your presentation to our **Shared Google Drive** by 8 AN on the day of your presentation.
+For the study on which you serve as second reviewer, you will submit final versions of your 2-4 slides for your presentation to our **Shared Google Drive** by 8 AM on the day of your presentation.
 We expect you to have reviewed the slides prepared by the principal reviewer (which will be posted the day before) in preparing your materials.

 ## Audience Role